realead/cykhash/doc/README_PERFORMANCE.md

 #### PyObjectSet:

-There are no advantages (others that nans are handled correctly, more about it later) to use khash-version for normal Python-objects.
+There are no advantages (other than that nans are handled correctly, more about this later) to use khash-version for normal Python-objects.

 A big issue, is that `PyObject_Hash` works well with Python's dict/set implementation, but less so with khash.